JRMeyer/jrmeyer.github.io/_posts/2016-02-26-Kaldi-notes.markdown

 ## L_disambig.fst: The Phonetic Dictionary with Disambiguation Symbols FST

 A lexicon with disambiguation symbols, see Mohri etal's work for more info.

+In general, you need to have disambiguation symbols when you have one word that is a prefix of another (cat and cats in the same lexicon would need to have cat being pronounced “k ae t #1”) or a homophone of another word (red: “r eh d #1”, read: “r eh d #2”).
+If you don’t have these then the models become nondeterministic.

 Symbols like #1 and #2 that go on the ends of words to ensure determinizability.